 2. Performance Appraisals

 Organisations cannot be agile without the right performance appraisal framework.
-Employees need feedback from multiple sources frequently.
-For companies to adopt agile practises, they need to lose their annual appraisals and find the right cadence for their organisation.
+Employees need feedback from multiple sources frequently, which could help in bringing agility in HR.
+For companies to adopt agile hr practises, they need to lose their annual appraisals and find the right cadence for their organisation.
 Almost everybody hates annual reviews, so no love lost there.

 Adobe replaced its annual review process with more frequent ‘check ins’ that allow managers and employees to communicate on 3 topics: expectations, feedback, and growth and development.
 This transition saw a 30% drop in staff turnover as a result.